 An overview of the assistance offered by the NH Floodplain Management Program

-The Office of Energy and Planning (OEP) administers the National Flood Insurance Program (NFIP) in New Hampshire.
+The Office of Strategic Initiatives, (OSI) administers the National Flood Insurance Program (NFIP) in New Hampshire.
 The NFIP is a partnership between a community and the federal government.
 Communities participate by agreeing to adopt and enforce a floodplain management ordinance designed to reduce future flood risks and in return all residents in those participating communities (whether in floodplain or not) can purchase flood insurance.

-Through FEMA's Community Assistance Program, OEP provides technical assistance to communities and the public on floodplain management and helps to promote sound land use planning techniques that will reduce flood losses.
-OEP conducts Community Assistance Visits to ensure that communities participating in the NFIP are meeting program goals.
-OEP staff is available to help you and your community understand the NFIP.
+Through FEMA's Community Assistance Program, OSI provides technical assistance to communities and the public on floodplain management and helps to promote sound land use planning techniques that will reduce flood losses.
+OSI conducts Community Assistance Visits to ensure that communities participating in the NFIP are meeting program goals.
+OSI staff is available to help you and your community understand the NFIP.

 The NH Floodplain Management Program coordinates closely with the FEMA Regional Office in Boston as well as other federal, state, regional, and local agencies and organizations.
 For a complete list, please go to the Links page.